delight-im/PHP-Auth/README.md

 }
 ```

-If you want to sign in with usernames on the other hand, either in addition to the login via email address or as a replacement, that's possible as well.
+If you want to sign in with usernames on the other hand, either in addition to the login via email address or as a replacement, that’s possible as well.
 Simply call the method `loginWithUsername` instead of method `login`.
 Then, instead of catching `InvalidEmailException`, make sure to catch both `UnknownUsernameException` and `AmbiguousUsernameException`.
 You may also want to read the notes about the uniqueness of usernames in the section that explains how to [sign up new users](#registration-sign-up).

 ### Email verification